mathemakitten/poetry/04 - Wayfinding.md

 <br/>

 **I. San Juan**

 a seven-day adventure across Caribbean harbours

 first-class wealth colliding with souls plucked from families across the third world

 a modern-day study where skin colour demarcates servants from guests

-she and i were both 21 years old and on the verge of the rest of our lives
+she and I were both 21 years old and on the verge of the rest of our lives

-"this is my first grown up job. i'm so far from home," she said with such pride
+"this is my first grown up job.
+I'm so far from home," she said with such pride

-that i could feel my heart shatter beneath the light of her flawless smile
+that I could feel my heart shatter beneath the light of her flawless smile

 <br/>